Top 10 Christian Bodybuilders (Who Found God)

 “I thank my Lord Jesus Christ.
 I think I have been blessed over in Cuba and even when I came over here (to America) and got into bodybuilding.
 I have been blessed”.

-Sergio admitted that he regretted using steroids, describing it as a constant “monkey on his back” to fellow bodybuilder Craig Monson (4).
+Sergio expressed regret about his use of steroids, describing it as a persistent burden to fellow bodybuilder Craig Monson (4).

 Summary